nitin42/Making-a-custom-React-renderer/part-two.md

 ## Components

-For our example we just need to implement two components, `Document` and `Text`.
+For our example, we'll only implement two components, `Document` and `Text`.
 A `Document` component is a wrapper or say parent component (like `div`) and `Text` component is the main component for adding the text to our document.

+> Text component, however, doesn't create specific text node.
+It works differently when compared to the DOM APIs.

 We will first create a root container (remember `rootContainerInstance` in our reconciler ?) for our components.
 This is responsible for creating a document instance for [officegen](https://github.com/Ziv-Barber/officegen).